Skip to Main Content

 Instruction words given

-Understanding task words (e.g. discuss, define, analyse etc.) allows you to answer the assessment properly.
+The task words (e.g. discuss, define, analyse etc.) tell you how to answer the assessment properly.

 Key content words in the question or task description

-Do you need to find supporting references, what types and how many?
+Do you need supporting references, what types and how many?

-Most assessments require academic sources like peer reviewed journal articles, book and book chapters or reports.
-Understanding what you need will help you decide where to search.
+Most assessments require academic sources like peer reviewed journal articles, conference papers or book.
+Understanding the type of references you need will help inform where you search.

 Referencing style needed